Ephigenia/franklin/README.md

 # Changelog

+* 2010-06-21
+	* Fixed bug in Google SERP Test where name of test was set after constructing class and same file used, so test was ignoring interval

 * 2010-06-20
 	* Added google SERP (Search Engine Results Page) Test that can test on which position your site is on when you search for a term in a country